Two men guilty over theft of £4.75m golden toilet from Blenheim Palace

 Jurors at Oxford Crown Court on Tuesday found Michael Jones, 39, guilty of burglary.

-Jones, from Oxford, visited the palace twice before the theft, but had denied these were reconnaissance trips.
+Jones, from Oxford, visited the palace twice before the theft, but denied these were reconnaissance trips.

 He previously told jurors he “took advantage of” the gold toilet’s “facilities” while at the country house the day before it was taken.